RaymondDavison/Plagiarism-Detection-Project-UDACITY/README.md

-# Plagiarism-Detection-Project-UDACITY, Machine Learning Deployment
+# Plagiarism-Detection-Project-UDACITY, Machine Learning Nanodegree with Deployment
 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.

 ### Project Overview